lechebs/cudock/README.md

  - custom software swizzling in global memory (done)
  - evaluate __ldg on global memory (it's already done)
  - channel packing (e.g. two float4 textures and global "float8")
- - software interpolation on global memory
+ - software interpolation on global memory (done)
  - half precision (possibly with tensor cores reduction?)
- - memory compression??
+ - memory compression (done)

+ - collaborativey load the neighbours using tex3d and perform sw interpolation (should allow greater throughput)

  - precompute interaction for all atom types, this effectively allows to reduce the fetch
  - sort atoms based on morton order to increase spatial locality within a warp